-Chart 28 shows the impact of the Improved Governance component on FDI flows to the Horn of Africa countries.
+Chart 27 shows the impact of the Improved Governance component on FDI flows to the Horn of Africa countries.
 In absolute terms, Ethiopia and Sudan receive the bulk of additional FDI inflows while Djibouti, Sudan and Eritrea are the major recipients when measured as a percentage of GDP.
 This finding is in line with the idea that political stability is one of the key determinants of FDI in much of Africa.

-Chart 28: FDI in the Improved Governance component: additional FDI relative to the Current Path
+Chart 27: FDI in the Improved Governance component: additional FDI relative to (